Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 - Transparent.
 Scribe is very clear with their pricing, and who their target customer is.
 They make it known from the beginning that working with them will require an investment, and that not every aspiring author is a right fit for their company.
 They have no problem turning you away if you do not meet certain criteria.

 - Money back guarantee.
-Scribe is so confident in their framework and professional service, that they provide a money back guarantee to all of their core products.
+Scribe is so confident in their framework and professional service, that they provide a money back guarantee on all of their core products.

 - Results.
 Their results and customer testimonials are impressive.
 It’s clear that you are working with a company that has delivered results for their customers.
 Their results show that this isn’t a fly-by-night company, but one that is invested and intentional.